Time Series Transformer-Based Modeling of Pavement Skid and Texture Deterioration: Introduction

 Preventive maintenance techniques, such as micro-surfacing and milling operations, are applied to significantly alter existing pavement surface properties \citep{dave2025understanding}.
-For instance, micro-surfacing aims to improve anti-skid performance, wear resistance, and durability while also addressing noise reduction through optimized gradation and the inclusion of additives like rubber powder and fiber \citep{li2024design}.
-These operations are designed to modify surface characteristics like texture (e.g., macrotexture, ridge-to-valley depth) to enhance friction, drainage, and prepare the surface for subsequent overlays \citep{gao2015milled}.
-The post-treatment evolution of these altered properties becomes a key area of interest because factors such as the duration of exposure to traffic and weather after milling, the pavement temperature during milling, and the effectiveness of quality control directly influence the long-term performance, service life, and overall cost-effectiveness of the pavement and any new layers \citep{tsai2019evaluation}.

-Given the significant role that preventive maintenance treatments play in modifying pavement surface properties, it becomes critically important to understand how these properties evolve after treatment.
-In particular, quantifying the effectiveness and deterioration rate of surface characteristics such as skid resistance and macrotexture following preventive treatments is essential for ensuring long-term safety and performance.
-The post-treatment behavior of these indicators can vary widely depending on factors such as surface type, climatic conditions, and operational parameters used during the treatment process.
-Without a clear understanding of these dynamics, it is challenging to optimize treatment timing, select appropriate technologies, or accurately forecast service life and maintenance needs.

-Given the critical role of pavement surface characteristics, particularly skid resistance and macrotexture, in ensuring road safety, there is a pressing need to understand how these properties evolve following preventive maintenance treatments.
-While micro-milling has emerged as a widely adopted technique to restore surface friction and texture, the long-term effectiveness of such treatments remains insufficiently quantified.
-Existing models often fail to capture the temporal dynamics of surface deterioration, treating observations as independent and overlooking the influence of prior conditions.
-This study addresses the following research question: How do skid resistance and surface macrotexture deteriorate over time after micro-milling treatments, and to what extent can sequence-based machine learning models improve the prediction of this degradation compared to traditional approaches?
-By framing the deterioration process as a temporal learning problem, this research aims to enhance the predictive accuracy of pavement performance models and support more informed maintenance planning.
+For instance, micro-surfacing aims to improve anti-skid performance, wear resistance, and durability.
+It also addresses noise reduction through optimized gradation and the inclusion of additives like rubber powder and fiber \citep{li2024design}.
+However, the effectiveness of such treatments remains insufficiently quantified.
+This study addresses the following research question: How do skid resistance and surface macrotexture deteriorate over time after micro-milling treatments; and to what extent can sequence-based machine learning models improve the prediction of this degradation compared to traditional approaches?